ssb22/adjuster/README.md

 `--no-js-utf8`
  : Cancels any earlier --js-utf8 option in Makefile variables etc

+`--dart`
+ : Instead of generating C code, generate Dart.
+This might be useful if you want to run an annotator in a Flutter application.

+`--no-dart`
+ : Cancels any earlier --dart option in Makefile variables etc

 `-Y, --python`
  : Instead of generating C code, generate a Python module.
 Similar to the Javascript option, this is for when you can't run native code, and it is table-driven for fast loading.